fysophia0302/Capstone-Projects-1/data_wrangling_report_fy.md

 _clean_data=cleaned_df.drop_duplicates(['id'])_

 **7. Drop the fake data**
+Based on common sense, I found that some of the data are not real.
+For example, maximum of price in the data set is  3600028900, which is obviously a fake data.
 By observing the scatter chart, I set a gross range for data set, for example, the 'price' should be from  0 to 20000, and the 'odometer' should be 0 to 40000.

 _df1=df[df['price']<200000]_
 clean_data=df1[df1['odometer']<400000]